jesusvallejo/esp8266-mqtt-matrix/README.md

 - It works with one or more displays , eventhough the code is now working with only one.
 - You are free to use it and edit it as you want , also i'll upload any provided change if it performs better in any way.
-- Schematics of the connection
+- Schematics of the connection:

         Display<+++++>esp<---->wifi<----->mqtt + openhab
                                                      |